The 2012 NFL season is in full swing. And if you’re like many Americans, you’re monitoring your fantasy football team

 DraftKings and FanDuel throw a wrench in things.

-State law regarding contests through pay-to-play fantasy games, like DraftKings and FanDuel, vary by state.
+State law regarding contests through pay-to-play fantasy games, such as DraftKings and FanDuel, vary by state.

 Last year, judgments by the states of New York and Massachusetts classified this style of fantasy sports as gambling.

 While some states have concrete laws in place, other legislators are still actively debating the legality of these systems.

 Because of the uncertainty regarding the regulations, it’s a good idea to double check your state’s stance before participating.